Chenerywoman/BE-PT-northcoders-news-chenerywoman/README.md

 https://chenerywoman-northcoders-news.herokuapp.com/api

-This NorthCoders News javascript project is a RESTful express API which responds to different HTTP requests to various /api endpoints with (arrays of) JSON objects about users, topics, artices & comments.
+This NorthCoders News javascript project is a RESTful express API which responds to different HTTP requests to various /api endpoints with (arrays of) JSON objects about users, topics, articles & comments.
 It uses the Express npm package in the Node environment to run a server which connects to a MongoDB database using the Mongoose library.
 The database connected to is either northcoders_news or northcoders_news_test, depending on whether the project is running in the test or dev environment.

 ## Getting Started